JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 ```

 We pass the columns as `Symbol`s in a similar manner as we did for `DataFrames.jl` (Chapter -@sec:dataframes) and `DataFramesMeta.jl` (Chapter -@sec:dataframesmeta).
-In the ouput, we see that we have sucessfully encoded both `:name` and `:grade_2020` columns as the X- and Y-axis, respectively.
+In the output, we see that we have successfully encoded both `:name` and `:grade_2020` columns as the X- and Y-axis, respectively.

 Finally, we can use a **visual transformation layer** to encode which type of plot we want to make.
 This is done with the `visual` function which takes a **`Makie.jl` plotting type** as a single positional argument.